 RSVP information

-To secure a room as a part of our hotel room block, participants must RSVP by October 1.
+To secure a room as a part of our hotel room block, participants must RSVP by the extended deadline of October 10.
 Complete the registration form below to reserve your space at the convening and lodging accommodations.

 For our June Virtual Community Discussion we dove into Evidence-Based Budgeting with experts from Results for America.
 As federal budget priorities shift, states across the country could soon be facing tough fiscal choices.
 Now more than ever, it’s critical for states to ensure every dollar counts.